The Ultimate Guide to Inca Trail Permits for 2023

 Everyone should book their Inca Trail permit as far in advance as possible.
 The passes are in super high demand as they do offer access to one of the top hiking trails on the planet!
 It’s very common that permits for certain months of the year to sell out completely for the upcoming season in just a matter of days.
 On top of that, permits are non-refundable, so if any hikers who have purchased permits subsequently cancel them they won’t become available again at a later date.

 Peru’s Ministry of Culture releases all the permits in bulk throughout the month of October for the upcoming year.
-For example, if you are looking to trek in 2023 then the permits for all of these dates will go on sale in October 2022.
+For example, if you are looking to trek in 2023 then the permits for all of these dates went on sale in October 2022.
+For a trip in 2024, you can expect permits to be released in October 2023.
 The best way to ensure you’re in the running for your chosen trek date is to have a package pre-booked for the upcoming year before the permits are released in October.

 A general rule to follow is to book permits for the Inca Trail at least six to eight months in advance to ensure trail availability for treks on the Classic Inca Trail route.
 Contact us HERE for any questions about obtaining permits for the Classic Inca Trail route.

 What can I do if permits for the Inca Trail are already sold out?